January 15, 2017

 Daily tasks include community, donor and partner relations, writing for the website, Facebook and print media, producing slide shows, formulating proposals, making presentations, and public speaking.
 She also travels to arrange scholarships and to fundraise, as all of SMD’s funding comes from overseas, from 26 different countries.
 Other tasks include legal work, writing the management plan, job descriptions and contracts.
 Counselling and mental health fall under the purview of the Director as well, but hygiene, nutrition and health care are now well managed by the school clinic.

-Shirley also manages the Senior Programme—ongoing education for students past Class 10.
+Shirley also manages the Senior Programme—ongoing education for students past grade 10.
 Whether students stay in Nepal or go overseas, they need counselling.
 Their families can’t help and teachers do not see it within their role to prepare students to go overseas.
 Assistance with writing scholarship applications and applying for visas is an essential part of the job.

 Wangchuk Tenzin was admitted into SMD in 1995.
 Four years later he joined the monastery.
 He graduated from Class 10 after a stint as an administrator’s assistant where he got a ‘bird’s eye view’ of how a boarding school operates—somewhat differently than a monastery!